telefonicaid/iot-activation/tutorials/README.md

   * [AWS-IoT](#amazon-web-services-and-aws-iot)
 - [Why are we different?
 Kite Platform](#why-are-we-different-kite-platform)

-# Welcome to IoT-Activation of Telefonica
+# Welcome to IoT Activation of Telefónica

 ## What can you find in the Raspberry Starter-kit?